cabforum/servercert/docs/Bylaws.md

 **2.1        Qualifying for Forum Membership**

-(a)        All Forum members must participate in at least one Working Group, and meet at least one of the following criteria.
+(a)        All Forum members must participate in at least one CWG (as defined in Section 5.3.1 below), and meet at least one of the following criteria:

-(1)        __Certificate Issuer__: The member organization operates a certification authority that has a current and successful WebTrust for CAs audit, or ETSI EN 319 411-1 or ETSI TS 102 042 or ETSI TS 101 456 audit report prepared by a properly-qualified auditor, is a member of a Working Group, and that actively issues certificates to end entities, such certificates being treated as valid by a Certificate Consumer Member.
+(1)        __Certificate Issuer__: The member organization operates a certification authority that has a current and successful WebTrust for CAs audit or ETSI EN 319 411-1 or ETSI TS 102 042 or ETSI TS 101 456 audit report prepared by a properly-qualified auditor, is a member of a CWG, and that actively issues certificates to end entities, such certificates being treated as valid by a Certificate Consumer Member.
 Applicants that are not actively issuing certificates but otherwise meet membership criteria may be granted Associate Member status under Bylaw Sec.
 3.1 for a period of time to be designated by the Forum.

-(2)        __Root Certificate Issuer__: The member organization operates a certification authority that has a current and successful WebTrust for CAs, or ETSI EN 319 411-1 or ETSI TS 102 042 or ETSI TS 101 456 audit report prepared by a properly-qualified auditor, is a member of a Working Group, and that actively issues certificates to subordinate CAs that, in turn, actively issue certificates to end entities, such certificates being treated as valid by a Certificate Consumer Member.
-Applicants that are not actively issuing certificates but otherwise meet membership criteria may be granted Associate Member status under Bylaw Sec.
-3.1 for a period of time to be designated by the Forum.
+(2)        __Root Certificate Issuer__: The member organization operates a certification authority that has a current and successful WebTrust for CAs, or ETSI EN 319 411-1 or ETSI TS 102 042 or ETSI TS 101 456 audit report prepared by a properly-qualified auditor, is a member of a CWG, and that issues certificates to subordinate CAs that, in turn, actively issue certificates to end entities, such certificates being treated as valid by a Certificate Consumer Member.
+Applicants that are not actively issuing certificates but otherwise meet membership criteria may be granted Associate Member status under Bylaw Section 3.1 for a period of time to be designated by the Forum.

-(3)        __Cerftificate Consumer__: The member organization produces a software product, such as a browser, intended for use by the general public for relying upon certificates and is a member of a Working Group.
+(3)        __Certificate Consumer__: The member organization produces a software product, such as a browser, intended for use by the general public for relying upon certificates and is a member of a CWG.

 (b)        Applicants should supply the following information: